 Space Science Week March 26-28, 2019--Washington, DC

-Space Science Week, a joint meeting of the space science discipline and standing committees of the Space Studies Board, Board on Physics and Astronomy, and Aeronautics and Space Engineering Board took place at The National Academies Building in Washington, DC (2101 Constitution Avenue, NW), March 27-29, 2018.
-At this meeting, the committees convened in plenary, joint, and individual sessions to discuss issues and advances in their fields.
+Space Science Week, a joint meeting of the space science discipline committees of the Space Studies Board, Board on Physics and Astronomy, and Aeronautics and Space Engineering Board will take place at The National Academies Building in Washington, DC (2101 Constitution Avenue, NW), March 26-28, 2019.
+At this meeting, the committees convene in plenary, joint, and individual sessions to discuss issues and advances in their fields.
+Registration is now open.